Alfred E. Reames: Legal career

 After practicing in Eugene until 1894 he moved to Portland, Oregon, to continue practicing law.
 In 1895 his wife Edith died, and he returned to Jacksonville where he practiced law until 1902.
 From 1900 to 1908 he served as the district attorney for Josephine Jackson, Klamath, and Lake counties in southwestern Oregon.
 In 1911 he resumed private law practice in Medford, Oregon.
 There Reames became a part owner of the Deep Gravel Mining Company and president of Three Pines Timber Company.
 Then on February 1, 1938 Oregon Governor Charles H. Martin appointed Alfred Reames to the United States Senate to fill the vacancy created when Senator Frederick Steiwer resigned from Congress.
 The Democrat served until November 8, 1938, when Alexander G. Barry was elected.
 Reames did not run in the fall election.

 Later life

-In 1923 Reames remarried and had one son with Lillian L. Lanning who was from Albany, Oregon.
-After Congress he returned to private practice.
+In 1923, Reames remarried and had one son with Lillian L. Lanning, who was from Albany, Oregon.
+After Congress, he returned to private practice.
 He was an incorporator of the Jacksonville Electric Company, responsible for the construction of the Jacksonville substation.
-On March 4, 1943 Alfred Evan Reames died in Medford and was buried at Siskiyou Memorial Park.
+On March 4, 1943, Alfred Evan Reames died in Medford and was buried at Siskiyou Memorial Park, also in Medford.